Tyler Bishop | Voluntary Public Medical Records

 TaqIB: BB Genotype (Associated with protective HDL levels)

 Summary: Genetic profile shows generally favorable markers with normal drug metabolism for most medications.
 MTHFR heterozygous status (both variants) suggests mild reduction in methylation capacity but not clinically significant.
-Coagulation workup (01/16/2026): Factor V Leiden negative and full Antiphospholipid panel negative — no inherited thrombophilia or APS detected.
-These tests were performed following hemarthrosis finding.
+Coagulation workup (01/16 & 02/24/2026): Factor V Leiden negative, full Antiphospholipid panel negative on two occasions, von Willebrand Disease ruled out (vWF Antigen 143%, Activity 126% — both normal).
+Comprehensive coagulation factors (VIII, IX, XI, Fibrinogen, APTT, PT, INR, D-Dimer) all normal.
+Notable finding: Factor VIII Activity elevated at 147% (ref 56-140) on vWF panel — recognized independent risk factor for venous thromboembolism.
+Uric acid normal (5.6 mg/dL), ruling out gout.
 Lipid metabolism markers (ApoE ε3/ε3, ACE II, CETP BB) are associated with better cardiovascular health outcomes.
 CYP2C19 intermediate metabolizer status may warrant dose adjustments for certain SSRIs or warfarin if prescribed.

 Data Archive & Historical Records